Pattern Hair Loss: Causes, Treatments, and Solutions for Androgenetic Alopecia in NYC

 What Is Androgenetic Alopecia?

-Androgenetic alopecia in women, or female pattern hair loss, usually starts with hair thinning at the crown of the head.
+Androgenetic alopecia in women, also known as female pattern hair loss, often begins with thinning hair at the crown.
 Women may begin noticing that the hairline at the top of their heads is becoming wider.
-Most women notice this thinning during their 40s or 50s and typically don’t see significant changes to their frontal hairline.
-However, the thinning may slowly spread to all areas of the scalp.

 Male pattern hair loss presents differently and can start earlier, around their 20s or 30s.
 Most men notice a slowly receding frontal hairline or a growing bald spot on the crown.
 Thinning may begin around the temple areas, and the hairline may develop an “M” shape.
 Eventually, the frontal hairline moves further up the scalp.
 In other men, a bald spot grows to encompass most or the entire top of the head.
 The exact pattern and severity of hair loss vary.